iotivity/iotivity/service/easy-setup/sampleapp/enrollee/tizen-sdb/README.txt

 			ES_ROLE=enrollee ES_TARGET_ENROLLEE=android ES_SOFTAP_MODE=ENROLLEE_SOFTAP

 4) If built for security mode:
-        After installing sample RPM on device, copy required json files and other applications to the same path where enrollee_wifi(executable) is available
+        After installing sample RPM on device, copy required .dat files and other applications to the same path where enrollee_wifi(executable) is available

 (If needed, modify the parameters accordingly)
 Note :- Upon successful execution of above command(s) RI library and sample console application(for tizen enrollee)